-At the age of 25 1 an now a key stage ! in year one class.
-I really enjoy if + rejoyed unhearly when I was 18, went to australia for a year + it really makined the, I am now married with one child + want more than one child, my husband + 1 live in a regular house & earn enough money to Go abroad + buy our child that toys to help her/him happy and content. leggy life + love the family asped.
-I love spending time with my punity & an huchy enage to have still hept in touch with lots of my prierds, after i care back prom australia met mollie got a plat together, met my husbard when 1 uses 20 4 we married at 22.
-I want 3 on 4 children I'm still in touch with most of my family & see my mun alst- That's it really.
+At the age of 25 1 am now a key stage 1 in year one class.
+I really enjoy it + respoyed unhersity when I was 18 I went to australia for a year + it really malured me, I am now married with are child + want more than one child, my husband + 1 live in a regular house & earn enough money to Go abroad & buy our child en bys to heep her/him happy and content.
+I enjoy like + love the family asped.
+I love spending time with my purily to an lucky enough to have still kept in to well with loss of my prierds, after i care back prom auditalia met mollie got a plat together, met my husbard when 1 views 20 4 we married at 22.
+I want 3 or 4 children I'm Still in touch with most of my family & see my mun alst.
+That's it really.
 SOPHIE (YLT, age 15)

-Twintowers knocked u I down Wa 2000 2001 2002 2003 The started Granny Aunt millenium. riding died got 1997 1998 1999 Sister started moved Wasborn School house 1996 1994 1995 1993 Recovered Brother died got Iwas from wasborn married porn INOr 2007 one of my best-friends 2005 2004 cousin storted porn High left the country.
+Twintowers knocked u 2000 Started Granny Aunt The Started Granny Aunt Millenium. riding died gut.
+1997 1998 1999 Sister Started moved wasborn School house 1996 1995 Recovered Brother from cancer wasborn married 2007 one of my best-friends 2005 2004 cousin pain country.
 School

-Livea in mancester
+Livea in moncester